 Behavioral Therapy and ADHD

 Behavioral therapy is designed to help a child curb problematic behaviors.
 This may involve helping the child learn to organize time and activities.
 Or it could help a child complete homework.
-It may also involve helping the child control his or her impulses and responses to emotional stimuli.
+It may also involve helping the child control their impulses and responses to emotional stimuli.

 Education and ADHD